masasam/dotfiles/README.md

 # Profile-Sync-Daemon

-Chrome firefox cache and profile It puts it on the memory and it is super high speed
+chromium firefox cache and profile It puts it on the memory and it is super high speed
 As the frequency of synchronization to the disk decreases, it also has
 the effect of preventing consumption of the SSD